david-cattermole/mayaMatchMoveSolver/docs/source/tools.rst

 You may type into this field either one of these options:

--  “Animated Only” - Use only the animated attributes
+-  "Animated Only" - Use only the animated attributes
--  “Static + Animated” - Use the static and animated attributes
+-  "Static + Animated" - Use the static and animated attributes

 Strategy
 ^^^^^^^^